eli-johnson-04/aad-project/Milestone_1/Algorithm and Analysis 2.md

 ## Analysis
 ### Time Complexity
-Algorithm 2 has a time complexity of $O(n)$.
+Algorithm 2 has a time complexity of $\theta(n)$.
 Algorithm 2 proceeds through the list of paintings only one time, performing some $O(1)$ conditionals and $O(1)$ additions to auxiliary arrays.
 When the minimum height painting is found, it then proceeds from the other end toward the $minIndex$.
-However, each painting must be checked and will be processed only once, terminating only when all paintings have been checked, so the total running time is $O(n)$.
+Each painting must be checked and will be processed only once, terminating only when all paintings have been checked.
+At the end, two rows may be merged.
+If this is the case, it may take a maximum of $n$ accesses to merge the rows into one, and then a $O(1)$ operation to get the minimum between their heights, but this still results in a $\theta(n)$ total complexity, as every painting must be checked, but none will be checked more than twice.

 ### Correctness
 Consider the sequence $P$ of $n$ paintings, whose heights $h_i = [h_1, h_2, \cdots, h_n]$ follow a unimodal function with a single local minimum.
 We will prove that the above greedy algorithm is correct and satisfies the following conditions: